 This is up to you to decide.
 As you can see from the comments above, different people are willing to accept different levels of risk, as is the case with life in general.
-If you can’t afford to pay for any loss yourself, then it’s probably wise to insure yourself.
-But if you can cover the cost of a stolen camera, delayed flight, etc, then you may prefer to save the premiums and just take out some kind of emergency cover.
+If you can’t afford to pay for any loss yourself, then it’s probably wise to insure yourself – and I recommend you take a look at World Nomads if you do.

 - Why buy travel insurance from World Nomads.com?

 - Backed by specialist insurers and global assistance partners.

 - Buy online, even if you’ve already left home.

 - Covers a range of adventure sports and activities.